tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/anonymous.md

 ## Implementation Steps

 1. Implement Audience Manager
-2. Collect data to Audience Manager
+1. Collect data to Audience Manager
-3. Configure signals and traits for use in audience definition
+1. Configure signals and traits for use in segment definitions
-4. Build segments in Audience Manager
+1. Create segments in Audience Manager
-5. Implement and configure destinations for Audience Manager to share audience membership
+1. Configure destinations in Audience Manager to share audiences

 ## Related Documentation